laituan245/bio_relex/README.md

 # Joint Biomedical Entity and Relation Extraction with Knowledge-Enhanced Collective Inference

-The code will be available soon.
-We are cleaning our codebase.
+We are cleaning the codebase and will release more running instructions soon.